nnlgsakib/edufs/README.md

 Usage
 To use eduFs, you can build and run the Go program.
 Here are some example commands:

-Get the status of your IPFS node:
+# Get the status of your IPFS node:
 '''shell
 eduFs status --node https://your-ipfs-node-url.com
 '''

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+This project uses the go-ipfs-api library for interacting with IPFS.
+It also utilizes the urfave/cli library for command-line interface functionality.
+Feel free to contribute to this project or report any issues on GitHub!

+Author
+@nnlgsakib
+GitHub: Your GitHub Profile
+Happy file and folder management with eduFS!